-‘The C Bomb’, OUDS New Writing Festival: chlamydia has never been so funny8th February 2018
+‘The C Bomb’, OUDS New Writing Festival: chlamydia has never been so funny

 To say I went into The C Bomb – a comedy about chlamydia – with reservations would be an understatement.
 To say these reservations were obliterated within minutes would not be an overstatement.
 In combining Katie Sayer’s writing talent with Agnes Pethers’ directing excellence, a masterpiece is created.

 The C Bomb addresses Chloe (Alma Prelec) and her struggles navigating the issues surrounding telling her recent one-night stands that they may have chlamydia.
 As a broke student, the best way she sees to do this is through a party… inviting all of them.
 Naturally hilarity ensues.

 There was a range of humour: dry, political, physical, and all tastes were catered for.
 This continues in the blatant stereotyping of the characters: the vegan, the jock, the stoner, the ‘nice guy’ and the Tory.
 They may not have been fully relatable, but they certainly seem familiar.

 Kat (Phoebe Griffith) and Jack (Alex McQuarrie) were the unsung heroes of the show.
 No character is completely deplorable.
 Dave (Jake Rich) and Albert (Albert McIntosh) do come close at various points.
 But Kat and Jack restored the audience’s faith in humanity, until the surprisingly moralising ending ties up any doubts that we’re left with.
 They provided a sometimes questionable voice of reason, and were refreshingly relatable.